Wall Bracing: Satisfy the code with strong, resilient, fully sheathed walls

 APA offers a comprehensive set of services and tools for building design and construction professionals.
 If you’re looking for detailed product information, training material or technical assistance, APA can help.

 Wall Bracing Webinar Series: APA and AIBD (American Institute of Building Design) have partnered to present a five-part webinar series on wall bracing.
-The series began June 26, 2014, with a one-hour introductory session covering wall bracing history, theory and strategy.
-Additional sessions will be held monthly through October 2014 and will address related topics, including meeting code requirements with wall bracing, the simplified wall bracing method, and bracing for higher seismic and wind zones.
-For more information on registering for upcoming webinars in the series, or to view a recording of the first webinar, visit the Wall Bracing Webinar Series page.
-(Recordings of past webinars are posted as they become available.)
+The series includes wall bracing history, theory and strategy; meeting code requirements with wall bracing; the simplified wall bracing method and bracing for higher seismic and wind zones.
+To view the recorded series, visit the Wall Bracing Webinar Series page.

 For recommended APA publications (such as Introduction to Wall Bracing, Form F430, and Brace Walls with Wood, Form G440) refer to the Additional Resources page.
 APA also offers free training and consultation services on the proper specification and application of engineered wood products, including regional seminars and live online webinars that address wall bracing and related topics: contact an APA Engineered Wood Specialist for continuing education opportunities.